Best Criminal Justice Schools in California

 California Court Association: CalCourt helps past and present employees of California’s court system train and prepare for leadership roles, keep up with changing laws, and help review recommendations on pending legislation.

 California Judges Association: This professional group supports judges and justices across California through educational conferences and publications for current and past justices.
-It also appoints ethics and other committees to ensure the well-being of California-based judges.
+The association appoints ethics and other committees to ensure the well-being of California-based judges.

 Center on Juvenile and Criminal Justice: CJCJ aims to balance California’s justice system and affect policymaking through news and educational information on correctional reform.